dustinkirkland/run-one/README.md

 # run\-one(1)

+Lightweight process manager

-Lightweight process manager; run just one instance at a time of some command and unique set of arguments (useful for cronjobs, eg)
+ - run just one instance at a time of some command and unique set of arguments (useful for cronjobs, e.g.)
+ - run this instance of a command, killing others (useful for a hard restart of a command, e.g.)
+ - keep a command running, whether it succeeds or fails or terminates (useful for forcing retries/restarts, e.g.)
+ - run a command until it succeeds (useful for wget/curl downloads or rsyncs, e.g.)
+ - run a command until it fails (while/true type functionality)

 # Usage